 Other sources of funding

-If you're leaving high school in Costa Rica with the Bachiller en la Enseñanza Media, you'll need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Bachiller en la Enseñanza Media, you'll need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.